vrtulka23/scinumtools/docs/source/units/quantities.rst

 Magnitude
 """""""""

-Numerical value of ``Quantity`` is managed by class ``Magnitude`` that can be initialized with a numerical value and optionally a measurement error.
+Numerical value of ``Quantity`` is managed by a class ``Magnitude`` that can be initialized with a numerical value and optionally a measurement error.

 Values
 ------